An estimated 20% of Americans experience enough anxiety that they will go the dentist only when absolutely necessary.

 - We frequently ask the patient for permission to continue.

 - We give the patient the opportunity to stop the procedure at any time that the patient feels uncomfortable.

 - We provide a soothing “non-medical” look and feel environment, free of treatment posters that may cause anxiety.

 - Our office is designed to enable patients to mentally transition before receiving actual oral surgery care.

 The Patient Is In Charge

 - Ask to speak with the dentist and oral surgeon directly to discuss your fear.
-Don’t get blocked by the receptionist.
-Be honest about your fear and speak to your dentist or oral surgeon.

 - Chances are, visiting your dentist or oral surgeon won’t be nearly as painful as you expect- according to before and after surveys.